Munitionettes: The Women Who Stepped Up to Build Munitions During World War I

 Photo Credit: Print Collector / Getty Images

-As World War I raged on, the British government was running low on soldiers and munitions.
-While conscription rectified the troop shortage, it only fueled the need for factory workers.
-This led to the decision to allow women to take up the newly-vacated roles.
+As World War I raged on, the British government ran low on both soldiers and munitions.
+While conscription rectified the troop shortage, it only fueled the need for factory workers, leading to the decision to allow women to take up these newly-vacated roles.
 Known as “Munitionettes,” they kept the United Kingdom from having to drop out of the conflict.

 Women are introduced into the workforce